 Studio photographers will appreciate that the Sony A9 (unlike the E-M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M10 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 and the A9 have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the E-M10 and A9 can be found, respectively, in the Olympus E-M10 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.